Published: May 2022

 3.5.13 Cycle parking quantum standards are outlined in DfI’s Parking Standards.

 3.5.14 All long-stay cycle parking (i.e. that provided for residents or employees as opposed to shoppers, users of leisure facilities, etc) should be both covered and secure where this is practical and possible.
-In the case of cycle parking standards where the number of spaces per employee is not specified under that particular Use Class, the Council will negotiate with the applicant for a target of 25% of the required cycle parking provision to be covered and secure.
+In the case of cycle parking standards where the number of spaces per employee is not specified under that particular Use Class, the Council will negotiate with the applicant for a target of 25 per cent of the required cycle parking provision to be covered and secure.

 Source: Diagram adapted from ‘Using the planning process to secure Travel Plans: Best practice guidance for local authorities, developers and occupiers (Department for Transport, 2002)’